 I’ve had a few people ask me what was so bad that I would ban him.
 It wasn’t when he bashed women in general.
 It wasn’t even when he felt like he could judge me and my parenting based on a few replies I made back to him.
 When he resorted to name calling and personally attacking another person who made comments on the page, the line was crossed.

 I’m sharing a screen print of the conversation below.
 But, if you are my mom, mother in law, or anyone who may get offended by some extremely disrespectful words, I’d suggest you don’t read it.

 I guess I’ve decided that in my tiny internet space, I have to draw the line somewhere.
 Differences of opinions and spirited debate will always be welcome.
 Calling other people who comment terrible names, can’t be.
-If Charlie Wilson wants total freedom of speech, he can have it on his own blog and Facebook page.
+If Charlie Wilson, aka Mr. Asshole, wants total freedom of speech, he can have it on his own blog and Facebook page.